carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 ```
 {: .language-python}

-to ensure that only the rank 0 process measures times and coordinates
+This ensures that only the rank 0 process measures times and coordinates
-the work to be distributed to all the ranks, and that the other ranks
+the work to be distributed to all the ranks, while the other ranks
 get placeholder values for the `partitions` and `counts` variables.

 Immediately below these lines, we'll add the following three lines: